-$$= \frac{\sum Products in the fermentate (g COD/l)}{Feed concentration (g COD/l)} \times 100\%$$ (4)
+$$= \frac{\sum Products \ in \ the \ fermentate \ (g \ COD/l)}{Feed \ concentration \ (g \ COD/l)} \times 100\% \quad (4)$$

-The methane yield on the VS (volatile solids) of the feed was calculated for Run 7 (SRT 64 d) at steady state because in this run a high removal of the TCOD was observed.
-The methane yield was calculated from the COD balance, which states that under anaerobic conditions any removal of TCOD from the liquid-solid phase is due to COD leaving the system with the gas phase [14].
-The species that can account for the COD leaving with the gas phase are hydrogen and methane, but in the conditions of Run 7 it is reasonable to assume that methane and not hydrogen was the main product (this will be discussed in the Results and discussion, Effect of the SRT section).
+The methane yield on the VS (volatile solids) of the feed was calculated for Run 7 (SRT 64 d) at steady state because in this run, a high removal of the TCOD was observed.
+The methane yield was calculated from the COD balance, which states that under anaerobic conditions, any removal of TCOD from the liquid-solid phase is due to COD leaving the system with the gas phase [14].
+The species that can account for the COD leaving with the gas phase are hydrogen and methane, but in the conditions of Run 7, it is reasonable to assume that methane and not hydrogen was the main product (this will be discussed in the Sect.
+3, Sect.
+3.1).
 The steps in the calculation of the methane yield were the following:

-the TCOD of the feed was multiplied by the average TCOD removal at steady state to obtain the average mass of TCOD removed per unit volume of the reactor (kg COD/m3); - The mass of TCOD removed per unit volume of the reactor was divided by the COD conversion factor for methane (4 kg COD/kg CH4, calculated from the stoichiometry of total oxidation of methane) to obtain the methane production per unit volume of the reactor (kg CH4/m);
+- The TCOD of the feed was multiplied by the average TCOD removal at steady state to obtain the average mass of TCOD removed per unit volume of the reactor (kg COD/m3) - The mass of TCOD removed per unit volume of the reactor was divided by the COD conversion factor for methane (4 kg COD/kg CH4, calculated from the stoichiometry of total oxidation of methane) to obtain the methane production per unit volume of the reactor (kg CH4/m3)

-- The methane production per unit volume of the reactor was converted into volume (m3 CH4/m3) using the ideal gas law at the temperature of the reactor (40 °C), which gives a methane density of 0.62 kg/m3; - The volumetric methane production per unit volume of the reactor was divided by the VS concentration of the feed to obtain the methane production per unit of VS (m3 CH4/kg VS).
+- The methane production per unit volume of the reactor was converted into volume (m3 CH4/m3) using the ideal gas law at the temperature of the reactor (40 °C), which gives a methane density of 0.62 kg/m3 - The volumetric methane production per unit volume of the reactor was divided by the VS concentration of the feed to obtain the methane production per unit of VS (m3 CH4/kg VS)

-Results and discussion
+3 Results and discussion

-Effect of SRT
+3.1 Effect of SRT